 Who sponsors AYES?

-AYES is currently nationally sponsored by the U. S. Department of Labor, The U. S. Department of Education, NADA, DaimlerChrysler, General Motors, Mercedes Benz, Toyota, Ford Motor Company, Volkswagen, Audi, BMW, Subaru, Honda, Nissan, Mitsubishi, Hyundai, Kia, Universal Underwriters and Snap-on Tools to name just a few.
+AYES is currently nationally sponsored by NADA, FCA-Chrysler, General Motors, Mercedes Benz, Toyota, Ford Motor Company, Volkswagen, BMW, Volvo, Subaru, Honda, Nissan and Snap-on Tools to name just a few.

-In Florida AYES receives funding and support from the Florida Department of Education ($35,000 from Perkins funds), FADA, and CFADA.
-FADA has a full-time AYES Director whose entire mission is the development of new schools, mentoring and providing curriculum resources to existing schools and training all AYES and other state instructors.
-This past June (2015) 138 instructors attended our annual training symposium for the automotive programs.
+In Florida AYES receives funding and support from the Florida Department of Education ($35,000 from Perkins funds), FADA, SFADA and CFADA.
+FADA has a full-time AYES Director whose entire mission is the development of new schools, mentoring programs and providing resources to existing schools and training all AYES and other state instructors.
+In 2019 alone, FADA had 141 instructors attend our annual training symposium for automotive programs.